portableant/museologi.st/photogrammetry/classical-busts-fitz.md

     url: https://github.com/FitzwilliamMuseum/alexanderTheGreat
     name: Alexander the Great
 tags:
-  - 3D
+  - 3d
-  - Museums
+  - museums
-  - Archaeology
+  - archaeology
-  - Classics
+  - classics
-  - Photogrammetry
+  - photogrammetry
 ---

 This collection of 3D scans was created for the Fitzwilliam Museum's Classical Archaeology collection.